junxit/us-congress-bills-116/metadata.md

 - 2019-07-23 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H7179-7180)
 - 2019-07-23 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H7179-7180)
 - 2019-07-24 — Received in the Senate and Read twice and referred to the Committee on Energy and Natural Resources.
+- 2019-12-12 — Committee on Energy and Natural Resources.
+Ordered to be reported without amendment favorably.
+- 2019-12-17 — Committee on Energy and Natural Resources.
+Reported by Senator Murkowski without amendment.
+Without written report.
+- 2019-12-17 — Committee on Energy and Natural Resources.
+Reported by Senator Murkowski without amendment.
+Without written report.
+- 2019-12-17 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 344.